pubnub/pubnub-mcp-server/resources/sdk_docs/go_mobile-push.md

 ### Returns

 No payload.
-Check status.Error.
+Check status.Error on the status object.

 ## List push notifications channels for a device

-Get all channels with push notifications for the specified push token.
+Get all channels with push notifications for a specific push token.

 ### Method(s)